Getting your Trinity Audio player ready...

 Strike a balance between head terms (short, broad keywords) and long-tail keywords (more specific, niche-focused phrases) within your keyword buckets.
 Incorporating a mix of both types of keywords allows you to cater to different user search preferences and capture a broader audience.

 When it comes to creating a well-rounded keyword strategy, it’s crucial to ensure that your keyword buckets contain a mix of head terms and long-tail keywords.
 Head terms are essential for targeting broader search queries with high search volume, but they also come with intense competition that can make it challenging to rank for them.
+Keyword lists can be effectively clustered and utilized in keyword mapping and optimization strategies to ensure a well-balanced approach.

 On the other hand, long-tail keywords offer more specific and targeted search queries that tend to have lower competition, making them easier to rank for in the short term.